 From top-water dry flies to 3 inch long Dali Lamas, these tenacious little fish are a fun way to break up the day of fishing.
 You can distinguish between the males and females by the length of their dorsal fins.
 Male’s dorsal fins will extend to their adipose and will exhibit more vibrant colors whereas the female’s fin will be shorter and less colorful.

 The Alaskan Leopard Rainbow trout is without question one of Alaska’s most prized sportfish in which hundreds of anglers come to target every year.
-The rainbow trout can be found in most all of Alaska’s rivers and can be caught from June through October.
+The rainbow trout can be found in almost all of Alaska’s rivers and can be caught from June through October.
 For most anglers, choosing when to target these fish is more dependent on what kind of angler they are and whether they prefer dry flies and streamers, nymphing and large numbers, or wish to catch a fish of a lifetime.

 There is no question that these fish are meat eaters that have a small window of time to fatten up before another long, cold winter arrives so they are very willing to eat large flies, rodent patterns on the surface and gorge themselves on the endless supply of salmon eggs that fill the river every summer.

 Dolly Varden can be found throughout the western region of Alaska in a majority of rivers.
 They’re sometimes anadromous, returning to freshwater rivers from the ocean to feed throughout the summer and spawn in the fall, while others live in freshwater their entire lives.
-In short, they are a tenacious and vibrant member of the char family and’s always eager to eat a fly.
+In short, they are a tenacious and vibrant member of the char family and are always eager to eat a fly.

 Commonly called dollies, Dolly Varden can be caught almost any month of the season which ranges from June through October.
 When anglers choose to target them is dependent on what they’re looking for.
 In the early season weeks, dollies are chrome and thin after a long cold winter of little food.

 They pod up in schools and will sit in deeper holes waiting for the smolt run-out to begin.
-Smolt which are baby salmon, begin to make their journey to the ocean in late June and provide the dollies, along with rainbow trout and grayling, a large food source that helps them put on the weight they lost throughout the winter.
+Smolt which is baby salmon, begins to make their journey to the ocean in late June and provide the dollies, along with rainbow trout and grayling, a large food source that helps them put on the weight they lost throughout the winter.
 The feeding frenzy that takes place during this time resembles Tuna busting baitfish in the ocean which can lead to incredible fishing where almost every cast, an angler can expect to be hooked up.
 While the dollies may not be as colorful this time of year, they are extremely aggressive and are willing to eat almost anything you put in front of them.

 As the season progresses into July and August, the dollies begin to regain some of their weight and start to display colors such as pink, orange and white which are characteristic of the char family.
 The salmon are spawning during this time so most anglers will find these fish huddled up behind salmon redds as eggs are dropped and fertilized.

 Once September arrives and Alaska begins transitioning from summer to fall, the dollies begin making their way to the headwaters of rivers in preparation to spawn.
-After a full 3 months of feeding on smolt, salmon eggs and flesh, these fish have changed exponentially and barely resemble the thin and colorless fish they were back in June.
-At this time, they are vibrant with pink spots, red bellies, dark backs and bright white fins which easily make them among the prettiest fish found in Alaska.
+After a full 3 months of feeding on smolt, salmon eggs, and flesh, these fish have changed exponentially and barely resemble the thin and colorless fish they were back in June.
+At this time, they are vibrant with pink spots, red bellies, dark backs, and bright white fins which easily make them among the prettiest fish found in Alaska.
 For anyone looking to target trophy size dolly varden, then September is certainly the time to explore.

 Alaska is home to an array of species which each species offering a unique set of challenges keeping anglers on their toes.